-Game Informer offers internship opportunities at our headquarters in Minneapolis, Minnesota for college students and recent graduates interested in journalism and publishing.
+Game Informer offers internship opportunities at our headquarters in Minneapolis, Minnesota, for self-motivated college students and recent graduates interested in journalism and publishing.

-The program is designed to help interns learn about the intricacies of video game journalism by giving them an opportunity to practice clerical, fact-checking, copy-editing, research, and reporting duties.
-Successful interns will even see stories published both online and in print.
-Interns are not guaranteed employment after the program.
+The program is designed to help interns learn about the intricacies of video game journalism by giving them an opportunity to practice clerical skills, fact-checking, copy-editing, research, and reporting.
+Successful interns will see stories published online and may have opportunities to assist with podcast and video recording.

-To apply, please send a resume, writing samples (at least 3), cover letter, and at least 2 letters of recommendation to:
+To apply, please send a cover letter, resume, three writing samples to:

 724 N 1st St., 3rd Floor